saulogt/saulogt.github.io/_posts/2017-12-06-extracting-cpu-profile-and-memory-dump-from-a-live-express.js-app.md

 }
 ```

 I used that `ENABLE_PROFILE` environment variable because I dont want to let it available on production as default.
-Its a good idea to prevent unauthorized access too.
+It's a good idea to prevent unauthorized access too.

 After downloading the files, just load them on chrome dev tools.
 For memory leak debugging, take a look at my [previous post](/2017/10/11/memoryleak-in-node-js-q-defer.html).